 - Also, the farmer needs to be well versed in both systems to maintain a successful farm practice.
 Ignorance in any of these practices can lead to poor yield or loss of yield.

 There are certain factors that affect mixed farming.
 Some of these include the location of the farm, the quality of the soil, topography, the quality of the livestock, water facilities, agricultural technology and economic considerations.
+Equipment also makes a big difference when it comes to mixed farming, when farmers have the right equipment they are able to speed the process of cultivating, thankfully they have access to used farm equipment for sale, which is a lot more affordable.

 Also, there are a couple of methods that can be used to successfully execute a mixed farming system.
 These include